 Student Paper Contest (SPC)

-SPE coordinates 14 regional student paper contests at the undergraduate, master's, and PhD level.
-Students compete against other students from their region for the opportunity to advance to the International Student Paper Contest, held during the Annual Technical Conference and Exhibition (ATCE).
-Contestants enter with an abstract of their paper, of which they perform a presentation on the day of the competition, and then the victors who proceed to the International contest at ATCE have their papers published in the conference proceedings and on OnePetro.
+SPE coordinates 14 regional student paper contests at the undergraduate, master's, and PhD levels.
+Students compete against other students in their region for the opportunity to advance to the International Student Paper Contest held during ATCE.
+Contestants enter an abstract of their paper and present it on the day of the competition.
+The papers of the winners who proceed to the International Student Paper Contest at ATCE will be published in the conference proceedings and on OnePetro.